 Offering costs consist primarily of fees and expenses incurred in connection with the offering of shares, legal, printing and other costs associated with the preparation and filing of applicable registration statements.
 Offering costs are recognized as a deferred charge and are amortized on a straight-line basis over 12 months and are shown in the Company's consolidated statements of operations.
 To the extent such expenses relate to equity offerings, these expenses are charged as a reduction of paid-in capital upon each such offering.
-There were no offering costs incurred as of March 31, 2020 and December 31, 2019, respectively.
+For the six months ended June 30, 2020 and June 30, 2019, the company incurred offering costs of \$33 and \$0, respectively.